 Follow these instructions for international freshman applicants if you are (or will soon be) a secondary school graduate who has never enrolled at a college or university (don't count college classes taken in high school), and you are not a U.S. citizen, permanent resident, refugee or political asylee.

 How do I submit scores?

-We must receive standardized test scores by your application deadline (see Step 2, "Know the deadlines").
+We must receive standardized test scores by your application deadline (either November 1 or February 1 for autumn semester applicants).